-- (1) The local government may prepare a register of land within the Scheme area that is being used for a non-conforming use. - (2) A register prepared by the local government must set out the following - - (a) a description of each area of land that is being used for a non-conforming use; - (b) a description of any building on the land; - (c) a description of the non-conforming use; - (d) the date on which any discontinuance of the non-conforming use is noted. - (3) If the local government prepares a register under subclause (1) the local government - - (a) must ensure that the register is kept up-to-date; and - (b) must ensure that an up-to-date copy of the register is published in accordance with clause 87 of the deemed provisions. - (3A) Subclause (3)(b) is an on-going publication requirement for the purpose of clause 87(5)(a) of the deemed provisions.
+- (1) The local government may prepare a register of land within the Scheme area that is being used for a non-conforming use. - (2) A register prepared by the local government must set out the following - - (a) a description of each area of land that is being used for a non-conforming use; - (b) a description of any building on the land; - (c) a description of the non-conforming use;

+- (d) the date on which any discontinuance of the non-conforming use is noted. - (3) If the local government prepares a register under subclause (1) the local government - (a) must ensure that the register is kept up-to-date; and - (b) must ensure that an up-to-date copy of the register is published in accordance with clause 87 of the deemed provisions. - (3) An entry in the register in relation to land that is being used for a non-conforming use is evidence of the matters set out in the entry, unless the contrary is proved. - (3A) Subclause (3)(b) is an on-going publication requirement for the purpose of clause 87(5)(a) of the deemed provisions.